adrianomg/PAMPAR/README.md

  - Garcia, A. M., Schepke, C., Girardi, A. PAMPAR: A new parallel benchmark for performance and energy consumption evaluation.
 Concurrency Computation Practice Experience.
 2019;e5504. https://doi.org/10.1002/cpe.5504

 In this project we aim to build a suite of parallel benchmarks to evaluate parallel programing interfaces (parallel models).

-In our research we found out that there is no benchmark focused on comparing parallel programing interfaces.

-This is a initial work and we still updating these applications.
 Currently, the suite consists of 13 parallel benchmarks (micro, kernels, and pseudo-applications), each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).
 We also offer a clean serial version to be used as base result and to ease implementations using new programming models.

 **Table: Suite details.**
 | Benchmark | Acronym | Set | Complexity | Domain |